j-tomasik/JS_art_map/README.md

 * Sfgov.org API/csv import
 * html/css
 * Vanilla Javascript
 * Google maps API
 * Google Geocoding API
-* external links to learn more about locations and projects
+* External links to learn more about locations and projects

 ## Implementation Timeline:

 * 12/31 Thursday
-  * Figure out what tools from d3 library to use
+  * Figure out what tools and which API library to use
   * Get access to city API and familiarize with accessing
 * 1/3 Monday
   * Draw/import map of neighborhoods